What you can put out for collection

-Refuse: You can put out your 45Ltr wheeled refuse bin with the red lid each week on Tuesdays.
+Refuse: You can put out your 45Ltr wheeled refuse bin with the red lid each week.

 Residual refuse will only be collected if it is in this bin.
 Only one bin will be emptied per household each week.